 Sherin Moustafa is a multifaceted and accomplished pianist and instructor based out of the Phoenix metro area.
 With Taiwanese and Egyptian heritage, Sherin speaks fluent Chinese and English, and is competent in Japanese, Arabic, German, Italian, and French.
 Her cultural background allows her to develop a worldview and an appreciation for both western and eastern music.
 Not surprisingly, Sherin fell in love with music at a young age because it has both the creative and serene elements that she saw in herself.

-Sherin is the co-owner of Music Lessons Arizona in Gilbert Arizona, offering private piano instructions, group instructions and instrumental/vocal collaboration.
+Sherin is the co-owner of Music Lessons Arizona in Tempe Arizona, offering private piano instruction, group instruction and instrumental/vocal collaboration.
 She has a master’s degree in Collaborative Piano Performance and a bachelor’s degree in Music Therapy from Arizona State University.
 Sherin serves as an adjunct faculty at Central Arizona College, where she creates lesson plans for adult group piano classes and private piano instructions for both non-music and music majors.
 Sherin also serves as the organist at Chandler United Methodist Church.
 She is a versatile pianist specializing in classical, music theatre, contemporary and other popular genres, and is often invited to perform at special events because of her ability to provide a captivating performance.
 Her passion for music and vibrant personality not only make her a mesmerizing performer, but also an effective piano teacher.

 Sherin has received awards from piano competitions and was a recipient of the Neely Music Talent Scholarship.
 She was also the keyboardist featured in the 2015 Zoni award-winning cast of Dreamgirls presented by the Desert Foothills Theatre.
 Sherin has performed on numerous occasions at ASU's Katzin Concert Hall, Organ Hall, Recital Hall, Gammage and Kerr Cultural Center, Chandler Center for the Arts and Mesa Arts Center both as a soloist, and a collaborative pianist.